3GP Recovery

 To reconstruct the files, the process is to analyze the moov segment and determine where each video frame starts.
 (This is based on information in the stco and stsz tags).
 On may files, the start of the video frame is fixed data, and so data cluster can be searched for and tested to make sure they contain a frame start (or starts) at a known offset within the cluster.

 One significant problem with the above description is that many files are structured ftyp-moov-mdat, but other ones are ftyp-mdat-moov.
 In the later case, it is necessary to search for the matching moov fragment before reconstructing the mdat segment.
 With file fragmentation, the mdat is the one most likely to be fragmented as the moov segment is often less than 64K in length.
-V3.29 will process both ftyp-moov-mdat and ftyp-mdat-moov files up to a maximum file size of 16MB.
-Later versions will support any file length..
 Current success rate is between 0 and 100%, it all depends how fragmented the files are, and if the fragments do actually exist.
 We have also seen files where there is an incomplete mdat segment and no moov segment at all.
-Also, the length of the ftyp header is zero A future development plan is to reconstruct the moov segment
+Also, the length of the ftyp header is zero Current development plan working on reconstructing the a missing moov segment based on a sample from the same camera.
+Due to variations this development is on a per codec basis.

 How defragmenting works